juj/fbcp-ili9341/README.md

+# Feb 2024 Update

+The era of fbcp-ili9341 has come to an end.
+Fbcp-ili9341 was built on top of the Raspberry Pi's [VideoCore DispmanX API](https://elinux.org/Raspberry_Pi_VideoCore_APIs#vc_dispmanx_.2A).

+However, this API has been deprecated by the Raspberry Pi Foundation for a while now, and finally obsolete (=unavailable) on Raspberry Pi 5 and onwards.

+The later Raspberry Pi distros no longer have DispmanX active by default even for Pi0-Pi4, but instead Raspberry Pi has moved over to the newer KMS driver compositor stack, which has  a different abstraction for integrating SPI display drivers.
+Other people are developing SPI display drivers for the Pi that are compatible with the KMS stack.
+Head on to [this Raspberry Pi forum thread](https://forums.raspberrypi.com/viewtopic.php?p=2190025) to learn more.

 # Introduction

 This repository implements a driver for certain SPI-based LCD displays for Raspberry Pi A, B, 2, 3, 4 and Zero.